toyoshim/iona-us/docs/firmware_en.md

 - Ver 1.42d Changed to ack with successful status for the main ID command and namco vendor specific commands.
 - Ver 1.43 Changed as booting with TEST button pressed will flip the JVS signal level adjustment option.
 - Ver 1.44 Support the Brook XB Fighting Board in the default X-One mode.
 Also fix detection issues on Xbox controllers.
+- Ver 1.45 Fixed the analog lever config polarity, and add a new setting to disable analog inputs.

 ## Firmware Compatibility
 All controllers that conform Xbox 360, or Xbox One series protocols are expected to work fine.